 - a) It is a policy of this Plan that site alteration be minimized relative to the size of the lot. - b) It is recognized that this Plan strictly limits lot coverage in an effort to protect character and natural form, amongst other features, in the Waterfront Area.
-It is also recognized that development which does not contain a roof, such as sewage disposal systems, driveways, parking areas, sport courts, patios, sundecks, swimming pools, etc. can also result in extensive site alteration and tree removal, which may negatively impact character, natural form and the environmental integrity of properties. - c) In an effort to protect character, natural form and the environmental integrity of properties, the Township shall consider:
+It is also recognized that development which does not contain a roof, such as sewage disposal systems, driveways, parking areas, sport courts, patios, sundecks, swimming pools, etc. can also result in extensive site alteration and tree removal, which may negatively impact character, natural form and the environmental integrity of properties.

-- i) Establishing site alteration limits in a Site Alteration By-law; and - ii) Limiting the amount of site alteration when reviewing applications for development in the Waterfront Area. - d) Major site alteration through blasting shall be discouraged when considering all applications for development.
+- c) In an effort to protect character, natural form and the environmental integrity of properties, the Township shall consider: - i) Establishing site alteration limits in a Site Alteration By-law; and - ii) Limiting the amount of site alteration when reviewing applications for development in the Waterfront Area. - d) Major site alteration through blasting shall be discouraged when considering all applications for development.

-E6 SITE PLAN CONTROL
+E6 SITE PLAN CONTROL/COMMUNITY PLANNING PERMIT

-- a) In order to ensure no negative impacts on recreational water quality and the character of the Waterfront Area, the types of construction identified in Section N5 e) of this Plan shall be subject to Site Plan Control. - b) Where site plan control is required, the following matters shall be addressed to the satisfaction of the Township: - i) Appropriate location of buildings, structures and sewage disposal systems; - ii) Retention or restoration of a natural vegetative buffer to prevent erosion, siltation and nutrient migration; - iii) Protection and maintenance or establishment of native tree cover and vegetation on the lot as terrain and soil conditions permit; - iv) Appropriate location and construction of roads, driveways and pathways, including the use of permeable materials; - v) The use of appropriate soils for on-site sewage systems; - vi) Implementation of stormwater management and construction mitigation techniques with an emphasis on lot level controls, low impact development practices and a treatment train approach to promote filtration, infiltration and detention, which may include proper re-contouring, discharging of roof leaders, use of soak away pits, other measures to promote infiltration, and silt fencing for temporary sediment control; - vii) The establishment of dark sky compliant lighting on all structures with full cut-off fixtures being required in order to minimize light spillage into the surrounding environs, while maintaining safety; - viii) The minimization of site alteration; and
+- a) In order to ensure no negative impacts on recreational water quality and the character of the Waterfront Area, the types of construction and reconstruction identified in Section N5 e) of this Plan shall be subject to Site Plan Control or a Community Planning Permit, if the lands are within a Community Planning Permit area. - b) Where site plan control or a Community Planning Permit is required, the following matters shall be addressed to the satisfaction of the Township: - i) Appropriate location of buildings, structures and sewage disposal systems; - ii) Retention or restoration of a natural vegetative buffer to prevent erosion, siltation and nutrient migration; - iii) Protection and maintenance or establishment of native tree cover and vegetation on the lot as terrain and soil conditions permit; - iv) Appropriate location and construction of roads, driveways and pathways, including the use of permeable materials; - v) The use of appropriate soils for on-site sewage systems; - vi) Implementation of stormwater management and construction mitigation techniques with an emphasis on lot level controls, low impact development practices and a treatment train approach to promote filtration, infiltration and detention, which may include proper re-contouring, discharging of roof leaders, use of soak away pits, other measures to promote infiltration, and silt fencing for temporary sediment control;

-- ix) Securities (if necessary and in the absence of a septic system re-inspection program) and processes to ensure implementation and long-term monitoring and compliance with site plan agreements if required. - c) Monitoring and reporting by the property owner or an independent third party retained by the Township at the cost of the owner to confirm long-term compliance with any site plan agreement shall be required. - d) If the Township establishes a Community Planning Permit system in all or part of the Waterfront Area, all of the above shall be considered when reviewing an application for a permit under that system.
+- vii) The establishment of dark sky compliant lighting on all structures with full cut-off fixtures being required in order to minimize light spillage into the surrounding environs, while maintaining safety; - viii) The minimization of site alteration; and - ix) Securities (if necessary and in the absence of a septic system re-inspection program) and processes to ensure implementation and long-term monitoring and compliance with site plan agreements (or a Community Planning Permit agreement, if applicable), if required. - c) Monitoring and reporting by the property owner or an independent third party retained by the Township at the cost of the owner to confirm long-term compliance with any site plan agreement (or a Community Planning Permit agreement, if applicable), shall be required. - d) If the Township establishes a Community Planning Permit system in all or part of the Waterfront Area, all of the above shall be considered when reviewing an application for a permit under that system.